SeunUXDesigner/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
+Task 1
-Task 1 – Harvestly (Farm Produce E-commerce Website)
+a) Harvestly (Farm Produce E-commerce Website)
 Title: Harvestly – Farm Produce E-commerce Website This is the first UI/UX design task I completed as part of my internship at Brainwave Matrix Solutions.
 Harvestly is a modern, user-friendly e-commerce platform designed to connect customers directly with fresh farm produce.
 The goal of this project was to create a seamless shopping experience with clean navigation, calming visual design, and effective product presentation to encourage sales.